Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Button.rst

 Features
 --------

-* Two tactile Buttons with built-in blue LED
+* Two tactile buttons with built-in blue LEDs
 * LED auto-toggle possible

 Description
 -----------

-The Dual Button Bricklet is equipped with two buttons.
+The Dual Button :ref:`Bricklet <product_overview_bricklets>` is equipped with two buttons.
 Both buttons have a built-in blue LED.
 You can read the current state of the button (pressed/released) and of the LED (on/off).
 You can turn the LED on/off yourself or enable auto-toggle.
 In auto-toggle mode the LEDs are toggled between on/off with each button press.

 It is also possible to use events.
 This allows to react to button presses without polling.